thermostat/pyrento_net/pyrento_site/content/pages/homepage.md

 Title: Dan Williams
 save_as: index.html
+date: 08-22-2020

 I currently work for [NVidia](http://www.nvidia.com).
 Previously I was a grad student at [University of Virginia](http://virginia.edu), where I earned my PhD in May 2012.
+Prior to grad school, I got a BA in Computer Science from the University of Wisconsin - Eau Claire.

-# Family
+# Life

-I am married to Rachel Kassel, and we have two kids.
+I live in Birmingham, AL, where my wife Rachel works as a pediatrician, with our cat and two kids.

 # Technical interests